Authorisation flow actions

 The list of providers is based on what you provide for the provider_selection.filter object when you create the payment.

-This is the general format of the providers array:
+Generally, this is the format of the providers array:

 {